dynamicslab/langevin-regression/README.md

 ___________
 __J.
 L. Callaham, J.-C. Loiseau, G. Rigas, and S. L. Brunton (2020)__

 Code and details for the manuscript on data-driven stochastic modeling with Langevin regression.
-The repository should have everything needed to reproduce the results of the simulated systems in the paper and demonstrate the basics of Langevin regression.
+The repository should have everything needed to reproduce the results of the systems in the paper and demonstrate the basics of Langevin regression.
 The main ideas are:

 1. Estimating drift and diffusion from data with Kramers-Moyal averaging
 2. Correcting finite-time sampling effects with the adjoint Fokker-Planck equation